-While we are all working at home, there are sometimes hours that go by where don’t go outside or get any fresh air.
-This can be fixed with the addition of house plants to your living space!
+If you are still working from home, there has to be days when you don’t go outside or get any fresh air.
+This can be fixed with the addition of houseplants to your living space!
 Learn how houseplants can make you breathe and feel better while you are at home!

 If you are looking to update your space, houseplants may be the perfect option.
 Not only is adding greenery to your home a stylish way to decorate, but houseplants have also been proven to make a positive impact on both your health and the environment.
 Houseplants are incredibly effective at cleaning indoor air and removing airborne toxins that can be harmful when inhaled.
 If you are worried that your lack of a green thumb may only spell disaster for any plants to enter your home, never fear — caring for houseplants is actually surprisingly simple.

 Although we may not be able to tell, the air we breathe in our homes and offices can be filled with toxins and pollutants.
 Chemicals (like benzene, formaldehyde, trichloroethylene and xylene) from our wall paint, carpet, glue from our furniture, and even our own carbon dioxide, swirl around us.
 Common houseplants operate as efficient air filters and purifiers to really make a difference in the air we breathe.
 In the absence of plants or any air filters, indoor spaces can become affected by “sick building syndrome,” causing respiratory problems, nosebleeds, and even cancer and pregnancy problems.
 Indoor air quality really matters!

 In 1989, NASA conducted a large study of houseplants in search of the most effective ones to purify air in space stations.
 Their findings benefit us here on Earth, too as they provide us with a list of plants that not only beautify our surroundings, but also naturally remove toxins and produce more oxygen.